kl82slo/kl82slo.github.io/_posts/2024-07-24-0020 MicroStrategy run bat file.md

 ## Microstrategy
-In this cases you can use normal report but I preffer freeform<br />
+You can use normal report but I preffer freeform<br />
-Where I write what procedure was run<br />
+Where I write costum text when procedure was run<br />
 ![freeform](/img/20240726_0020/freeform.png)<br />

 and add VLDB option to run procedure from SQL<br />